TomSpencerLondon/NextJS-Blog/src/data/posts/git-essentials.md

 We can also use ```git diff``` to show the difference between what is in your working directory and your staging area.
 It tells you about the changes you have made which you haven't yet staged.
 To see what you have staged after ```git add``` you can also run ```git diff --staged``` which compares our staged changes to our last commit.
+The command ```git commit -am "Add git essentials starter"``` adds my new file to my local repository.
+If I want to undo this, I can use ```git restore --staged .``` this will uncommit my file from my local repository.